madetech/learn/workshops/09-Polymorphism-Workshop/README.md

 AccountingDocument.new(type: :purchase, total: '100.00')
 ```

+This code is not Polymorphic.

 ## The problem

+It violates the Open-Closed Principle.
+Potentially, it also the Single Responsibility too.

-Every time we add a new type of `AccountingDocument` this switch statement will become more complicated.
+Every time we need to introduce a new type of `AccountingDocument`, we're going to need to modify this class.

-Not only that - our AccountingDocument class will only ever grow in complexity as we discover more journal types.
+What's more it will be a magnet for an ever growing number of journal representations, for an ever growing number of those document types.

 ## An alternative

-Instead, we can use polymorpism:
+Instead, we can use polymorphism:

 ```ruby
 class AccountingDocument